editnori/Ctakes_USD/README.md

 This links each run’s pipeline folders into `<combined_dir>` and builds `ctakes-runs-summary-<ts>.xlsx` in summary mode.

 What happens behind the scenes
-- The pipelines write per‑note Clinical Concepts CSVs during the run.
+- The pipelines write per‑note Clinical Concepts CSVs during the run (and CUI counts/tokens when configured).
 - Consolidation moves shard outputs to the top level, restores the tuned `.piper` and a combined `run.log`, then removes shards.
 - The workbook builder reads the CSVs, CUI counts, tokens, `.piper`, and `run.log`.
-It does not parse XMI for the fast path.
+Reports are built in CSV mode (no XMI parsing).

 Options you might change
 - `-n/--runners`, `-t/--threads`, `-m/--xmx`: parallelism and heap (watch memory).